QuantEcon/lecture-source-py/source/rst/mccall_model_with_separation.rst

 The Reservation Wage and Discounting
 ----------------------------------------------------

-Next let's investigate how :math:`\bar w` varies with the discount factor
+Next, let's investigate how :math:`\bar w` varies with the discount factor

 The next figure plots the reservation wage associated with different values of :math:`\beta`